Bindu Madhavi: Career

 Her first 2014 release was Chimbu Deven's Oru Kanniyum Moonu Kalavaniyum, in which she played Malar, the protagonist's friend.
 She said that she was given the option to choose between the roles of the protagonist's friend or his lover and chose the former as she felt "there was more scope to act".
 In 2015, she experienced further box office success with Tamizhuku En Ondrai Azhuthavum, but the romantic comedy Savaale Samaali did not fare as well.
 She was then cast by Pandiraj for the second time in Suriya's home production, Pasanga 2 (2015), where she portrayed the mother of a young child.
 The film opened to critical and commercial acclaim, with Bindu's performance being appreciated.
 She later worked on films including the horror comedy Jackson Durai (2016) and the village drama Pakka (2018), opposite Vikram Prabhu.

 In 2017, Bindu took part in the Tamil reality show, Bigg Boss hosted by Kamal Haasan and entered the show on day 35, finishing in fifth place.
 Post her appearance on the show, Bindu attracted more work for commercials, films, and promotional events.
 She is currently working on film projects including Pagaivanuku Arulvai and Mayan.

-In 2022, Bindu Madhavi entered the digital version of Bigg Boss Telugu, titled Bigg Boss Non-Stop and emerged as its title winner, thus becoming the first female winner of the Bigg Boss Telugu franchise.
+In 2022, Bindu Madhavi entered the digital version of the Telugu reality show Bigg Boss, titled Bigg Boss Non-Stop and emerged as its title winner, thus becoming the first female winner of the Bigg Boss franchise.